abstractmachine/head-media-design-oculus/05_animation/readme.md

 ![Unity Red Cube](unity-cube.png)

 Place a cube in your scene and give it a color to make it easily identifiable.
 Now let's create an `animation clip` and attach it to this cube.
-But before we do so, let's create a new (highlight:green text:`Animations`) folder (capital `A`, plural `s` at the end) inside our `Assets` folder in the `Project` window.
+But before we do so, let's create a new (green: Animations) folder (capital `A`, plural `s` at the end) inside our `Assets` folder in the `Project` window.
 We will save all our files related to animation in here.

 ![Unity Animations Folder](unity-project-animations-folder.png)

 Let's now open two new windows and attach them to our Unity editor.
-Open up both the `Window` > `Animation` > (highlight:orange text:`Animation`) and the `Window` > `Animation` > (highlight:blue text:`Animator`) windows and attach them to our editor.
+Open up both the `Window` > `Animation` > (orange: Animation) and the `Window` > `Animation` > (blue: Animator) windows and attach them to our editor.

 ![Unity Animation Windows](unity-animation-windows.png)